georgedobreff/discord-llm-bot/README.md

 <br>

 This a **completely free** and customizable AI Discord bot with chat, voice, search and vision capabilities.
 The bot uses the ```chat.completions``` framework so you can use any provider that supports it.

-I use this project to practice JavaScript while I'm studying it.
-Feel free to contribute :)

 # Features